 From where do you know and are certain that he saves you?

-From the holy gospel, which is summarized in the articles of the faith.
+From the holy gospel, which is comprehended in the articles of faith.

-Because he is ordained by God the Father and anointed with the Holy Spirit to be our chief Prophet and Teacher, to be our only High Priest, who sacrificed himself for me and intercedes for me with the Father, and to be our eternal King, who governs me here on earth until he finally takes me to himself into eternal salvation.
+Precisely because he is anointed, that is, ordained by God the Father and sent into the world to be my true Prophet and Teacher; to be my High Priest, who offered himself for me and intercedes for me with the Father; and to be my King, who governs me here on earth until he finally takes me to himself into eternal blessedness.

 What do you believe concerning the Holy Spirit?

-First, that he is true and coeternal God with the Father and the Son; second, that he is also given to me as the true comforter, preparing and sanctifying me, planting and awakening in me faith in Christ, prayer, and all fruits of faith.
+First, that he is equally eternal God with the Father and the Son; second, that he is also given to me as the true Comforter, who sanctifies me, and plants and awakens in me faith in Christ, prayer, and all fruits of faith.

 How are you righteous before God?

-Only by true faith in Jesus Christ, through which my sins are forgiven me, so that the satisfaction of Christ alone is my righteousness before God, and I can receive it in no other way than by faith alone.
+Only by true faith in Jesus Christ, through which my sins are forgiven me, so that only the satisfaction of Christ is my righteousness before God, and I can accept it only by faith.

 What is true faith?

-A certain knowledge of the divine and fatherly will toward us, and a firm confidence in his gracious promise through Christ, our Savior.
+A certain knowledge of the divine and fatherly will toward us, and a firm trust in his gracious promise through Christ our Savior.

 But why cannot our good works be our righteousness before God, or a part of it?

-Because even our best works in this life are imperfect and defiled with sin.
+Because even our best works in this life here are imperfect and defiled with sins.

-Will our good works merit nothing, even when it is God's purpose to reward them in this life, and in the future life as well?
+Do our good works then merit nothing, since God will reward them in this and the future life?

 This reward is not given out of merit, but out of grace.

-They are visible, holy signs and seals, appended to the promise of the gospel, to assure us that God, because of the one sacrifice of Christ accomplished on the cross, graciously grants us the forgiveness of sins and eternal life.
+They are visible, divine signs and seals, attached to the promise of the gospel, to assure us that God, because of the one sacrifice of Christ accomplished on the cross, grants us the forgiveness of sins and eternal life out of grace.

-Are both the Word and the Sacraments designed to direct us to the one Christ and the one ground of salvation?
+Do both, then, the Word and the Sacraments, direct us to the same Christ and the same ground of salvation?

-It is not a mere bath of water, but a Sacrament or holy sign of the New Testament, which assures me that I am a member of the Christian congregation, and, as I am externally sprinkled with water, so Christ washes and cleanses me internally by his blood from all sin and gives me regeneration unto the adoption of God and unto a new life.
+It is not a mere washing with water, but a sacrament or divine sign of the New Testament, which assures me that I am a member of the Christian church, and just as I am externally sprinkled with water, so Christ washes and cleanses me internally by his blood from all sin, and gives me rebirth to the sonship of God and to a new life.

 Where has Christ promised this?

-Yes, because they, as well as the older ones, belong in the covenant of God and his congregation.
+Yes, for they as well as adults belong to the covenant of God and his church.

 What is the holy Supper?

-It is the second Sacrament or holy sign of the New Testament, instituted for those who grow and increase in Christ, since the Lord does not merely offer bread and wine, but rather testifies and assures that he gave his body into death for us for the forgiveness of our sins, and feeds and nourishes our souls to everlasting life with this very same body and his shed blood.
+It is the second sacrament or divine sign of the New Testament, instituted for those who are growing and increasing in Christ, where the Lord does not merely offer bread and wine, but much more testifies and assures that he has given his body into death for us for the forgiveness of our sins, and feeds and nourishes our souls to eternal life with that same body and with his shed blood.

-But Christ in the institution calls the bread his body, not a sign of his body.
+But Christ calls the bread his body in the institution, not a sign of his body.

-Because, however, he ordains a Sacrament in remembrance of him, and the Sacraments are holy signs, bread and wine are rightly called holy signs.
+Since he ordains a sacrament in remembrance of him, and sacraments are divine signs, bread and wine are rightly called divine signs.

-By no means, but they are such signs with which the Lord simultaneously imparts to guests at his table the heavenly gift, namely his body given for us and his shed blood.
+Not at all, rather they are such true signs with which the Lord simultaneously gives to his true table guests the heavenly gift, namely his body given for us and his shed blood.

 But how can we eat Christ's body, since he has ascended into heaven?

-Very well, for although he is bodily in heaven until he comes to judge the living and the dead, as the articles of faith teach us, nevertheless he is received by faith in the word of promise, and believers are certain that through his almighty Spirit they are united with him and are his members, indeed that he lives in them and they in him.
+Very well, for although he is bodily in heaven until he shall come to judge the living and the dead, as the articles of faith teach us, nevertheless he is received with faith in the word of the promise, and believers are certain that by his almighty Spirit they are united with him and are his members, indeed that he lives in them and they in him.

-No, rather Christ's ordinance and command makes the Sacrament, but faith receives the gift promised in the Sacrament, namely his body and blood, just as the hand or mouth receives the holy signs of bread and wine.
+No, but Christ's ordinance and command make the sacrament; faith, however, receives the gift promised in the sacrament, namely his body and blood, just as the hand or the mouth receives the holy signs of bread and wine.

-Since we are delivered from our misery by grace through Christ without any merit of our own, why must we do good works?
+Since we then are redeemed from our wretchedness without any merit of our own by grace through Christ, why should we do good works?

-Because just as Christ has purchased us with his blood, he also renews us through his Holy Spirit according to his own image, so that with our whole life we may show ourselves thankful.
+Because Christ, after he has bought us with his blood, also renews us by his Holy Spirit into his image, so that with our whole life we show ourselves grateful.

-Can those who do not turn to God from their unthankful, impenitent life be saved?
+Can those then who do not turn to God from their ungrateful, impenitent conduct be saved?

-By no means!
-For, as Scripture says: No sexually immoral person, idolater, adulterer, thief, greedy person, drunkard, slanderer, robber, and the like will inherit the kingdom of God.
+By no means, for as the Scripture says: No unchaste person, idolater, adulterer, thief, greedy person, drunkard, slanderer, robber, and the like shall inherit the kingdom of God.

 What is Christian repentance?

-It is not only sincere sorrow and heartfelt grief over our committed sins, but also a transformation of the believing heart and conversion to God, which brings forth the true fruits of repentance, namely good works.
+It is not only a sorrow and heartache over our committed sins, but also a transformation of the believing heart and conversion to God, which brings forth true fruits of repentance, namely good works.

 But what are good works?

-Only those which are done out of true faith, in accordance with the Law of God, and for his glory.
+Only those which are done out of true faith according to the Law of God, for his glory.

 How does the Law of the Lord read?